Friday Fiction: Tom Wolfe

 --by Hanje Richards

 Tom Wolfe is considered one of the founders of the New Journalism Movement of the 1960s and 1970s.
-New Journalism was a style of writing in which some journalists and essayists experimented with a variety of literary techniques, mixing them with the traditional ideal of dispassionate, even-handed reporting.
+New Journalism was a style of writing in which some journalists and essayists experimented with a variety of literary techniques, mixing

 In 1964, Wolfe wrote an article called: "There Goes (Varoom!
 Varoom!)
 That Kandy-Kolored Tangerine-Flake Streamline Baby."
 The article was widely discussed – loved loved by some, hated by others.
 From there, Wolfe went on to publish his first book, The Kandy-Kolored Tangerine-Flake Streamline Baby, a collection of his writings from the Herald-Tribune, Esquire and elsewhere.